 Planning to travel to Bangladesh?
 This is the most comprehensive guide to backpacking in Bangladesh on the interwebs, so you’ve come to the right place.
-If you’re not a backpacker, no worries—this guide is useful for other travelers too!
+If you’re not a backpacker, no worries—this Bangladesh travel guide is useful for everyone!

 - The basics